marcoieni/trusted-publishing-action-draft/CONTRIBUTING.md

 To avoid committing the `node_modules` directory, we use `npm run package` to compile the action into a single file.

+This approach is inspired by the [javascript-action](https://github.com/actions/javascript-action) repository.

 ## Crates.io docs

 To check the Crates.io OpenAPI documentation,